fouad20-meet/Pre-Summer-Lab/README.md

 3. Adding to the dictionary:
     In the `while` loop -
     - Take name as an input from the user, and assign it to the variable `name`.
-    - Take favorite food as an input from the user, and assign it to the variable `fav_food`.
+    - Take favorite food as an input from the user, and assign it to the variable `food`.
-    - Add to the dictionary a new key and value, with `name` as the key and `fav_food` as the value.
+    - Add to the dictionary a new key and value, with `name` as the key and `food` as the value.

 **Good Job!
 Remember to show your wonderful work to your Instructor.**